Getting Started with Applications

 • The status page settings pertain to a Slate-delivered status page only.
 If using a custom status portal, edits can be made directly to the status portal using the Portal Editor.

-➡️ Up next: Introduction to application periods and rounds
+➡️ First up: Introduction to application periods and rounds

 Your first step in building your Slate application is understanding how periods and rounds shape your application structure.